Tuesday, June 29, 2010

 Accepting Diversity

 It is this fact that makes Human society so wonderfully diverse.
 And yet sometimes we get tired of people who disagree with us, or with what we feel is the "right" or "only" way to do things, sometimes this diversity frustrates us.
-But place us in an environment where everybody looks, sounds and lives the same way - and we soon find ourselves longing for a touch of individuality.
+But place us in an environment where everybody looks, sounds and lives the same way - do we not soon find ourselves longing for a touch of individuality?

 Tuesday, June 8, 2010